MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 More details can be found in [Microsoft PowerApps and Flow Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130)

-**Is non-profit, government, and academic pricing available?**
+### Is non-profit, government, and academic pricing available?**

 Yes, Non-Profit, Government and Academic pricing is available in respective program channels.

-**What will happen to the PowerApps P1/P2 and Microsoft Flow Plan 1 and Plan2 plans on October 1, 2019?**
+### What will happen to the PowerApps P1/P2 and Microsoft Flow Plan 1 and Plan 2 plans on October 1, 2019?

 The existing P1 and P2 plans for PowerApps and Microsoft Flow will be transitioning to the new PowerApps per app and per user plans, as well as the